Michael Hurley (Australian footballer): AFL career

 Ahead of the 2010 season, Hurley inherited the famous number 18 guernsey from retired club great Matthew Lloyd.

 The following four seasons saw Hurley's form fluctuate due to injury and the constant shuffling of his position in the team between both ends of the ground.
 He averaged 22 goals per season, and spent just as much time playing in the back line on some of the opposition's best key forwards, where his precise kicking and attacking flair out of the back half were noticeable on numerous occasions.

 The 2014 season brought with it a permanent role for Hurley as a key defender, the position for which he was initially drafted.
 This newfound positional consistency allowed him to really begin to shine as a footballer.
 He played a career-high 21 games during the season and averaged 19 disposals, six marks and three rebound 50s for the year.
 Despite Essendon's poor performances in the 2015 season, Michael averaged 21 disposals, seven marks and six rebound 50s over 19 matches.
 He was awarded with his first All-Australian selection, and finished runner-up in the W.S.
 Crichton Medal.

 Hurley, along with 33 other Essendon players, was found guilty of using a banned performance-enhancing substance, thymosin beta-4, as part of Essendon's sports supplements program during the 2012 season.
 He and his teammates were initially found not guilty in March 2015 by the AFL Anti-Doping Tribunal, but a guilty verdict was returned in January 2016 after an appeal by the World Anti-Doping Agency.
 He was suspended for two years which, with backdating, ended in November 2016; as a result, he served approximately fourteen months of his suspension and missed the entire 2016 AFL season.
 During his suspension, he signed a five-year contract extension to stay with Essendon until the end of 2022.

 In 2017, he was named in the All-Australian Team.

 Prior to the 2021 AFL season, Hurley contracted an infection in his hip.
 The infection became life-threatening, leaving him bedridden for a month, during which he lost 10kg, and afterwards, had to learn to walk again.
 He went through multiple stints in hospital, and underwent a hip replacement, missing the entire 2021 season.
 He was eventually able to return to the VFL late in the season, playing 5 games, before announcing his retirement ahead of Round 23, 2022, playing a farewell game against Richmond and kicking a goal.

 Personal life

 On 25 September 2009, Hurley was arrested after a drunken altercation with a taxi driver, after the driver demanded payment for the fare when Hurley asked him to stop at a fast food drivethrough.
 Hurley was later charged with multiple counts of assault; it is alleged that he punched the driver and kicked him in the groin.

+Hurley is an ambassador for the MAD Foundation, an Australian health charity supporting young people with disability.